 In the following year he published his third masterpiece entitled "La trapecista" (The trapeze artist), a psychological thriller based on the perdition of love on the human psyche and the exploration of emotional intelligence.
 The novel received the support and official seal of the City Council of Santa María Tonameca and the Magical Village of Mazunte.
 The book exploded in sales and became his personal best-seller which took Reza beyond his conventional borders.

-In the theatrical field "La trapecista" was selected to be adapted into a play starring the famous actress Juliana Vivas in the Bernardo Romero Lozano theater in Bogotá, Colombia.
-Due to the grand success of their run, "Mil besos" was also brought to the centre stage and featured in the distinguished XVII century San Bartolomé College, a National Monument and oldest running college in Colombia .
+In the theatrical field, "La trapecista" was adapted into a play produced by and starring the famous actress Juliana Vivas in the Bernardo Romero Lozano theater in Bogotá, Colombia.
+Later, also in Bogotá, "Mil besos" was brought to the stage in the distinguished San Bartolomé theater.

-Reza Emilio was awarded a prize for his short story "El vuelo de Xchel" in the literary competition "Memories of an Island" held by the Foundation of Parks and Museums in Cozumel and also selected for a grant "Culture in a Click" by the Institute of Culture and the Arts of Quintana Roo.
-In his state, he has been elected Senior Advisor of the Citizen Council of Culture where he has the task of promoting culture and the arts through political entities and other government bodies.
+Reza Emilio was awarded with a prize in the literary competition "Memories of an Island" held by the Foundation of Parks and Museums in Cozumel in 2016.
+In 2018 he was awarded with a government grant, "Culture in a Click", by the Institute of Culture and the Arts of Quintana Roo.
+In the same state he was elected Counselor of the Citizen Council of Culture where he was able to promote culture and the arts through political entities and other government bodies.

 Thanks to the numerous awards and recognitions accompanied by the immense popularity of his novels, Reza Emilio has premiered covers of international newspapers and magazines, appearing in hundreds of media outlets as well as televised interviews in various countries, which is why his work today is recognized worldwide.